aDotInTheVoid/boxcars/docs/report/report.md

     equivalent to Rust's idea of "cloneable"
     ([`std::clone::Clone`](https://doc.rust-lang.org/1.79.0/std/clone/trait.Clone.html)), both of which
     broadly mean an object can be duplicated by potentially running code.
-Meanwhile what Rust call "copyable" ([`std::marker::Copy`](https://doc.rust-lang.org/1.79.0/std/marker/trait.Copy.html)) instead coresponds to
+Meanwhile what Rust call "copyable" ([`std::marker::Copy`](https://doc.rust-lang.org/1.79.0/std/marker/trait.Copy.html)) instead corresponds to
     C++'s idea of "trivially copyable" ([`std::is_trivially_copyable`](https://en.cppreference.com/w/cpp/types/is_trivially_copyable)),
-    both of which corespond to types that can be duplicated purely by duplicating the underling bytes.
+    both of which correspond to types that can be duplicated purely by duplicating the underling bytes.

-    This has caused endless confusion, as the difference between these two concepts is super important, and the two languages with the most support for this kind of thing choosing to use "copy" for the two different things is extreamly unfortunate.
+    This has caused endless confusion, as the difference between these two concepts is super important, and the two languages with the most support for this kind of thing choosing to use "copy" for the two different things is extremely unfortunate.

     Speaking personally, I learn the Rust terminology far before the C++ one, and think in terms of it.